mattlean/lean-js-app-starter/docs/developing/docker-environments.md

 ```

 This is basically the same thing as setting `INSTALL_PLAYWRIGHT_DEPS` to `false`, but it's unnecessary to explicitly do that since the `Dockerfile` will do it for you by default.

-**For some reason Docker's build cache is not invalidating during the image creation process.
-How do I force it to create a new, fresh image?**

-TODO: docker compose build --no-cache or docker builder prune